by Mark Gevisser

 It also seemed to me that the general mood of pessimism came from the fact that most of the meeting’s participants were not digital natives, not exactly the ”globalized children”.
 This meant – again, with notable exceptions – that we still saw activism and policy advocacy in a rather 20th Century way, as something that is negotiated with the state and that happens somewhat apart from other energies that are perhaps more difficult to harness, such as the information revolution, mass migration, the spread of commodity capitalism, tourism, and the like.

 This was reflected in what I thought was a significant gap in the content of the meeting: a grappling with the effects of digital technology and the information revolution on sexuality and gender policy and practice.
 It also meant a preoccupation with state power, something Sonia Corrêa identified: “We have to take distance and go beyond our crush on the state!”
-I shared this sentiment in my closing comments to the meeting, but I agreed, in the end, with Juan Marco Vaggioni when he reminded us of the importance of negotiating change with the existing structures of power and suggested, instead, that we rather “renew our vows” with the state, taking into consideration the new globalized environment, where agency flows in very different ways to how it did in the 20th Century.
+I shared this sentiment in my closing comments to the meeting, but I agreed, in the end, with Juan Marco Vaggione when he reminded us of the importance of negotiating change with the existing structures of power and suggested, instead, that we rather “renew our vows” with the state, taking into consideration the new globalized environment, where agency flows in very different ways to how it did in the 20th Century.

 The marriage metaphors were apt, and dominated the meeting, because of the way the advance of same-sex marriage has come to represent a triumph for progressive sexuality policy to such an extent that it has eclipsed all other concerns in the field, particularly those of reproductive rights and sex-work.
-Cynthia Rothschild spoke, with some frustration, of how data about LGBT initiatives overwhelmed all other research she and Susanna Fried conducted in the US, because of how many initiatives there were in this area as opposed to abortion rights or sex-workers’ rights.
+Cynthia Rothschild spoke, with some frustration, of how data about LGBT initiatives overwhelmed all other research she and Susana Fried conducted in the US, because of how many initiatives there were in this area as opposed to abortion rights or sex-workers’ rights.
 Several participants, particularly from Latin America, contrasted the advances made in this sphere with the lack of progress made in abortion rights.
 Many participants built on already-existing theories of homonationalism and homonormativity to explain this.

 Dipika Nath and Carrie Shelver expressed the dynamic of homonationalism most vividly, at the beginning of the meeting, when they spoke of how “our wedding dress is spattered with [the] blood” of militarism committed against states who do not adhere to Western norms – which now, of course, include “LGBT Rights”.
 Paul Amar challenged us, too, to understand 21st Century framings of love and war by riffing on the American rhetoric about the global “thunderbolt of love” (Barack Obama’s phrase) spreading across the world – in the form, at least in part, of advancing marriage equality – which is set against the hate, the “hugs of death”, perpetrated by ISIS and the enemies of democracy.
 David Paternotte illustrated this dynamic vividly by looking at the way Western European right- wingers seek to exclude new immigrants on the basis of their alleged homophobia.

 Sonia Corrêa urged us to understand marriage as a “sexuality rights” issue and to critically examine how states are playing with same sex marriage within the longterm project of “conservative modernization”, which has dominated Latin America since independence, in the 19th century.
 And, Maria Amelia Viteri spoke, compellingly, of how adherence to same-sex marriage has become a new regulatory apparatus for the Global South’s admission into the “civilized” Western world.
 Many participants spoke about how “LGBT Rights”, culminating in same-sex marriage, had become a fetish of modernity, a marker of “global citizenship”, a competitive market advantage.
 Anna Kirey and David Paternotte illustrated this dynamic as it related to accession to the European Union – and Russia’s framing of a “global culture wars” against the West, in reaction.
-Christine Barrow explored the way these “culture wars” are playing out in the Caribbean, where a reactionary “traditional values” camp – using religious ideology – has set itself up against perceived Western secular modernity; Horacio Sívori and Juan Marco Vaggioni explored this ideology in the evangelical and Catholic churches respectively.
+Christine Barrow explored the way these “culture wars” are playing out in the Caribbean, where a reactionary “traditional values” camp – using religious ideology – has set itself up against perceived Western secular modernity; Horacio Sívori and Juan Marco Vaggione explored this ideology in the evangelical and Catholic churches respectively.

 I was interested, particularly, in the way that Kirey explained the dramatic gap, in the countries of the former Soviet Bloc, between a progressive legal framework – such as the decriminalization of homosexuality – and very reactionary social attitudes towards LGBT people.
 This was, she said, because such initiatives came from the state’s wish to join the “modern” European community of nations rather than from a grassroots movement for change: it was, in other words, driven from the top, or from the outside.